-Our experience proves that proper installation and maintenance can spell the difference between a close call and an abject disaster.
+Our experience proves that proper installation and maintenance of sprinkler systems can spell the difference between a close call and an abject disaster.
 We provide full sprinkler system design, installation, service repair, and all NFPA-required sprinkler inspections.
 Our conscientious, knowledgeable professionals install and maintain dry pipe systems, wet pipe systems, fire pumps, deluge systems, and pre-action systems.
 Don’t regret making a decision too late; let Action Fire & Alarm install a system today and protect your assets.

 Sprinkler System Installation